Luca97Cuomo/sna-project/README.md

 ```

+Note that you should use your main file from the same directory in which is located the file `election_manipulation_main.py`.
+You can also copy it into your folder.

 The experiment was configured in order to run in a defined amount of time.
 By default it will
 run for 4 hours.
 If you want to change it you should edit the constant `MAX_RUNNING_TIME_S` at